-- Signs of depression or anxiety
+- Depression or anxiety

 - Poor school performance

 Sleep is a crucial biological function.
-Loss of sleep is hypothesized to play a major role in the restoration and recovery of the body systems, learning, memory consolidation and healthy brain development.
+Loss of sleep is hypothesized to play a significant role in restoring and recovering the body systems, learning, memory consolidation and healthy brain development.
 Sleep deprivation can lead to physical and behavioral symptoms that can be misdiagnosed as more severe mental and behavioral disorders.

 The National Sleep Institute recommends these hours of sleep:

 - 12–17 for newborns and infants

-- 7–9 hours for adults
+- 7–9 for adults

-- Tips for good sleep habits for children and families include:
+Tips for good sleep habits for children and families include:

 - Make sleep a respected priority.

-- Keep bedrooms dark, cool and quiet (no TV, computer, cell phone).
+- Keep bedrooms dark, cool and quiet.

-- Use the bed only for sleep (avoid reading or homework in bed).
+- Use the bed only for sleep.